ilmente/mnTouch/README.md

 ### Threshold
 If you want to change the edge between *secure-tap* and *swipe-…* events, you can do it using the *threshold* attribute.
 It represents the number of offset-points (between the start and the end of the touch) under which the event is recognized as a *secure-tap*.
 If the offset is higher than *threshold*, the event will be processed as a *swipe-…* depending on the direction.
+*Hold* event also responds to this rule, as the *secure-tap* event does.

 **Default threshold is 10.**